ProteinsWebTeam/pfam-docs/docs/restful-interface.rst

 Some Pfam families are removed or merged into others, in which case they become "dead" families.
-If you try to retrieve annotation information about a dead family, you'll get a simple JSON document that only tells you that there aren't any content associated to this entry.
+If you try to retrieve annotation information about a dead family, you'll get a simple JSON document that only tells you that there isn't any content associated to this entry.

 ..
 If you try to retrieve annotation information about a dead family, you'll get a simple JSON document that only includes information on the replacement (if any) for the family: